Largely Forgotten Osage Murders Reveal A Conspiracy Against Wealthy Native Americans

 (SOUNDBITE OF MUSIC)

-DAVIES: We're speaking with David Grann.
-He is a staff writer for The New Yorker.
-His new book about the murders on the Osage American-Indian reservation in Oklahoma in the 1920s is called "Killers Of The Flower Moon."
-You know, it's fascinating because you spoke with grandchildren of this era, and they would bring you documents and in some cases stories that they had heard of crimes that we didn't know about.
+DAVIES: You spoke with grandchildren of this era, and they would bring you documents and in some cases stories that they had heard of crimes that we didn't know about.
 You want to pick one, tell us about it?

-GRANN: Yeah.
-That's exactly right.
-So Mary Jo Webb was somebody who I met.
-She's in her 80s now.
-She's one of the Osage elders, and I got to her house.
-And she had pulled out a box of documents, and she told me about the death of her grandfather who had been run over, who had been poisoned.
-And she had spent years doing her own investigation, gathering evidence trying to pinpoint the killers.

 DAVIES: The white man you mean.
 Yeah.